 The Bureau represents the Commission and acts in its name.
 It informs the members of the Commission and the International Committee of Historical Sciences of the current state of its activities.

 The budget of the Commission is made up of annual membership fees of the full members as well as donations and subventions.

 The level of payment for the membership fees is determined by the General Assembly.

 In case of prolonged non-payment of fees the Commission can declare that the failing member should be deemed to have effectively resigned.

 Should the number of full members fall below three, the Commission is dissolved, its funds are transmitted to the International Committee of Historical Sciences.

-A two-thirds majority of those entitled to vote is required to modify these Statutes.
+A two-thirds majority of the full members present or represented at the General Assembly is required to modify these Statutes.